Estimates of loss function concentration in noisy parametrized quantum circuits: Results

 \begin{proposition}[Noise map and QResNet] Let $\{E_\phi\}_\phi$ be an ensemble such that $\mathcal{E}(\rho) = \mathbb{E}_\phi \{ E_\phi \rho E_\phi^\dagger\}$ is a quantum channel.
 Further, denote by $T_\phi$ the transfer matrix associated to each $\mathcal{E}_\phi^\dagger(\cdot) = E^\dagger_\phi \cdot E_\phi$, and by $T$ the transfer matrix of $\mathcal{E}^\dagger$.
 Then we have

-with equality holding if and only if $\mathcal{E}$ is unitary. \end{proposition}
+elementwise, with equality if and only if $\mathcal{E}$ is unitary. \end{proposition}

 This result can be interpreted as follows: if a noise map satisfies \cref{cor:small_angle}, then there exists a QResNet associated to it that is able to avoid BP.
 As an example, assume that the channel $\mathcal{E} = e^{\Delta t \mathcal{L}}$ is obtained as a solution of the Lindblad equation at time $\Delta t \ll 1$, where $\mathcal{L}(\rho) = \sum_i L_i \rho L_i - 1/2\{L_i^2,\rho\}$, $L_i=L_i^\dagger \, \forall i$, i.e. we consider weak Lindbladian noise \cite{DiBartolomeo23}.
 Then, there always exist a unitary, stochastic unravelling $\{U_\phi\}_\phi$, such that $\mathcal{E}(\rho) = \mathbb{E}_\phi \{ U_\phi \rho U_\phi^\dagger\}$ \cite{Adler07}.
-From \cref{prop:noise_small_angle_equiv}, the variance of the action of the ensemble is lower-bounded by the variance of the channel, and hence it provides a BP free QResNet for weak enough noise.
-Interestingly, \cref{prop:noise_small_angle_equiv} can be equally applied if the ensemble is not unitary, extending the framework of small angle initialization to non-unitary quantum models (e.g. those based on linear combination of unitaries (LCU) or analogous techniques \cite{Heredge24}).
+From \cref{prop:noise_small_angle_equiv}, the variance of the model obtained from the ensemble by promoting $\phi$ to variational parameters is lower-bounded by the variance of the channel, and hence it provides a BP free QResNet for weak enough noise.
+Interestingly, \cref{prop:noise_small_angle_equiv} can be equally applied if the ensemble is not unitary, which can happen if the noise channel $\mathcal{E}$ is non-unital.
+This effectively extends the framework of small angle initialization to non-unitary quantum models, e.g. those based on linear combination of unitaries (LCU) or analogous techniques \cite{Heredge24}.